Imaging stars with quantum error correction

 The performance of an imaging system is limited by diffraction: the resolution is proportional to its aperture and inversely proportional to the wavelength $\lambda$.
 Together these place a fundamental limit on how well one can image the objects of interest.
-Typical techniques employed to enable quantum sensing and quantum imaging to surpass classical limits utilise entanglement \cite{giovannetti2006quantum,giovannetti2011advances}, source engineering (fluorescence microscopy \cite{lichtman2005fluorescence}), or squeezing \cite{casacio2021quantum} to suppress intensity fluctuations.
+Typical techniques employed to enable quantum sensing and quantum imaging to surpass classical limits utilise entanglement \cite{giovannetti2006quantum,giovannetti2011advances}, source engineering \cite{lichtman2005fluorescence}, or squeezing \cite{casacio2021quantum} to suppress intensity fluctuations.
 These techniques require manipulating the objects or illuminating them with light that has special properties.
-However, often it is the case, such as for astronomy, that we have neither direct access to, nor the ability to illuminate the objects of interest.
+However, often it is the case, e.g. for astronomy, we cannot illuminate the objects of interest.
 Rather all we can do is analyse the light that reaches us.

-To maximise imaging resolution, the experimenter aims to use large apertures and small wavelengths.
-High-resolution imaging requires not only intensity measurements, but also the phase relationship in different parts of the imaging system to be well-established.
-Current large-baseline telescope arrays \cite{thompson2017interferometry} operate in the microwave and radio-frequency domains, because we can measure the phase as well as the amplitude of the received signal directly.
-By moving into optical frequencies, we can increase the resolution by a factor of $\lambda_\text{optical}/\lambda_\text{microwave}$, a three to five orders of magnitude improvement.
-An optical interferometer the size of the planet's diameter would be powerful enough to image small planets around nearby stars \cite{labeyrie1996resolved}, details of solar systems, kinematics of stellar surfaces \cite{stee2017science}, and potentially details around blackhole event horizons – none of which currently planned projects can resolve.